yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2021/index.md

 at that given moment.
-The code in question is also part of the function used to unswizzle textures. epicboy noticed that the root of the problem laid in the calculation of the frame buffer size, used to limit where the code should operate, [and fixed it on this PR](https://github.com/yuzu-emu/yuzu/pull/6879), effectively eliminating the bug.
+The code in question is also part of the function used to unswizzle textures. epicboy noticed that the root of the problem laid in the calculation of the frame buffer size, used to limit where the code should operate, [and fixed it in this PR](https://github.com/yuzu-emu/yuzu/pull/6879), effectively eliminating the bug.

 While inspecting yuzu manually and with the help of analysis tools, v1993 also found a number of small bugs in different parts of our codebase, such as a
 [misplaced break statement](https://github.com/yuzu-emu/yuzu/pull/6884) in the kernel function `GetThreadContext()` — a human error that changed the logic of the algorithm, preventing it from behaving as intended.
 In a similar vein, he also corrected a [copy-paste error](https://github.com/yuzu-emu/yuzu/pull/6889) affecting the code of the software keyboard.

-v1993 also found another bug in the `GetSubmappedRange()` function, used to obtain the CPU memory segments from a GPU memory address, Blinkhawk
+v1993 also found another bug in the `GetSubmappedRange()` function, used to obtain the CPU memory segments from a GPU memory address.
+Blinkhawk
 [went ahead and fixed it](https://github.com/yuzu-emu/yuzu/pull/6894).

 Another noteworthy change by blink is that he [changed the logic of the Garbage Collector](https://github.com/yuzu-emu/yuzu/pull/6897), so that it uses a Least-Recently Used
 (`LRU`) cache instead.

-Previously, the cache of the GC would iterate over `n` textures every frame, checking whether they should be cleaned from memory or not.
+Previously, the cache of the GC (Garbage Collector) would iterate over `n` textures every frame, checking whether they should be cleaned from memory or not.
 It also used certain heuristics that would make the cleaning more aggressive towards certain kinds of textures, cleaning them without synchronizing with the host memory.

 The `LRU` scheme, however, orders the textures based on how recently they were used.